-Albert completed the Cultural Studies BDP and conducted research on Southwest Native American culture and architecture during the Spanish rule.
+Albert completed the Media, Culture & Identities BDP (formerly known as the Cultural Studies BDP) and conducted research on Southwest Native American culture and architecture during the Spanish rule.

 What has been the biggest benefit of the BDP for you?